097 The Bible & Its Interpretation

 119 Apocalyptic and Eschatology

-Earthquakes, war, and famine...the lamb, the dragon, and the beast...persectuion, judgment, and re-creation...For nearly 2000 years, the Book of Revelation has fascinated, frightened, and perplexed its Christian readers.
+Earthquakes, war, and famine...the lamb, the dragon, and the beast...persectuion, judgment, and re-creation...For nearly 2,000 years, the Book of Revelation has fascinated, frightened, and perplexed its Christian readers.
 Is it a literal prediction of the coming end of the world?
-Is it an elaborate, symbolic allegory about the battle between good an evil?
-Is it coded message between the persecuted Christians of the first century?
-This course will explore the life and afterlife of the Book of Revelation: its origins in contemporary jewish and Christian literature and world-views, its meaning for a first-century Christian readership, and the long and fascinating history of its interpretation, from the early church to modern fascination with the Antichrist, the Millennium, and the Rapture.
-Prerequisite: TRS 97.
+Is it an elaborate, symbolic allegory about the battle between good and evil?
+Is it a coded message between the persecuted Christians of the first century?
+This course will explore the life and afterlife of the Book of Revelation: its origins in contemporary Jewish and Christian literature and worldviews, its meaning for a first-century Christian readership, and the long and fascinating history of its interpretation, from the early church to modern fascination with the Antichrist, the Millennium, and the Rapture.
+Prerequisite: TRS 097.